 Usually, I recommend travelling in the summer time with children, because the long daylight hours give families flexibility to stop frequently and for a longer time. - Kristín Halldóra Halldórsdóttir, Travel consultant for Iceland

 We also recommend generally slower-paced tours where you can spend more than one night in one location.
 This is especially true in winter as you may have to change your plans last minute if the roads are closed due to the weather conditions.

-- Discover amazing ways to see Iceland with your family with our family friendly tours.
+- Discover amazing ways to see Iceland with your children with our family friendly tours

 Honeymoons all depend on you!
 What are you planning for?
 Straight after your wedding or a bit later, when you’ve had time to save and prepare for your dream trip?

-We believe that travelling in the winter time can be very romantic!
-There are fewer people in Iceland at that time of year, so there will not be as many visitors at each highlight, like the Golden Circle, giving you more time together in a more relaxed atmosphere.
+We believe that travelling in the wintertime can be very romantic!
+There are fewer people in Iceland at that time of year.
+This means there are less visitors at each highlight, like the Golden Circle, giving you more time together in a more relaxed atmosphere.

 Finally, our travel consultants would recommend spending at least more than one night in the locations you’re visiting, to give you the chance of a leisurely stay with your partner.

 Best time of year to visit the Blue Lagoon, Iceland, & other spas